Anku5hk/Programmers_guide_to_Python/book.md

   4. O(NLogN): Log-Linear time, Logarithmic and Linear time together.
   5. O(N\*\*K): Polynomial time. when time increases at N(input) to the power K(constant) times.
   6. O(K\*\*N): Exponential time. when time increases at K(constant) to the power N(input) times.</br>
-**Note**: Explaining all time complexities would consume lots of space for this book, [here](https://www.kaggle.com/delayedkarma/understanding-time-complexity-via-python-examples) is a good explaination with examples.
+**Note**: Explaining all time complexities would consume lots of space for this book, so i have linked a explanation from the internet [here](https://www.kaggle.com/delayedkarma/understanding-time-complexity-via-python-examples).

 ## 2. Data Types
 Are used to define the type of data a variable holds.
 Python doesn't require declaration of data types like in c/c++/java (as variables are just pointers).
 Any variable can be assigned any data type, a string variable can be assigned int or float or any other object it doesn't matter.